PM Modi launches sickle cell eradication mission - ExBulletin

 The National Sickle Cell Anemia Eradication Mission (NSCAEM), which aims to address the urgent health challenges posed by sickle cell disease, especially among the tribal population, was announced in the 2023 Union Budget.

-Mr Modi said the Ayushman card is a 5 lakh treatment guarantee in hospitals.
+Modi said the Ayushman card is a guaranteed Rs 5 lakh treatment in hospitals.

 |